group bourdon test

 How To Prepare for Group Bourdon Test? – Ultimate Study Guide with Practice Sheets

-If you are hoping to become a train driver, you will have to take several different tests, including the Group Bourdon test.
+If you are hoping to become a train driver, you will have to take several different tests, including the Group Bourdon Test.
 As being a train driver involves being responsible for the lives of others, the test is rigorous and can be difficult to pass.

 But if the test is coming your way, don’t stress.
-With the proper preparation, you will soon know what to expect from the test, as well as how to stay calm and pass with flying colours.
-Read on for an in depth guide on what the Group Bourdon Test is, what it involves, and the best ways to prepare.
+With proper preparation, you will soon know what to expect from the test, as well as how to stay calm and pass with flying colours.

 What is the Group Bourdon Test (GBT)?

-A low score in the test indicates that you are more likely to do something called SPAD (Signal Passed At Danger).
+A low score on the test indicates that you are more likely to do something called SPAD (Signal Passed At Danger).
 SPAD basically means passing a red light at speed, and this is, of course, a very undesirable trait for a train driver.

-Take Practice Test
+Take Group Bourdon Test Now

 Is the Group Bourdon Test hard?

-GBT is not like any other tests and it has the largest number of failures amongst its applicants.
-Job Test Prep can provide you with the resources to ensure that you are not one of those failed candidates.
+While this can be daunting, you can use proper test prep packs online to your advantage.
+For example, Job Test Prep can provide you with the resources to ensure that you are not one of those failed candidates.

 Typically there are four stages to the application process: